-2.1 EXTRUDED POLYSTYRENE FOAM-PLASTIC BOARD

-- A. Extruded polystyrene boards in this article are also called "XPS boards."
+- 2.1 EXTRUDED POLYSTYRENE FOAM-PLASTIC BOARD - A. Extruded polystyrene boards in this article are also called "XPS boards."
 Roman numeral designators in ASTM C 578 are assigned in a fixed random sequence, and their numeric order does not reflect increasing strength or other characteristics. - B. Extruded Polystyrene Board, Type IV: ASTM C 578, Type IV, 25-psi minimum compressive strength; unfaced; maximum flame-spread and smoke-developed indexes of 25 and 450, respectively, per ASTM E 84. - 1.
 Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to the following: - a.
 DiversiFoam Products. - b.
 Dow Chemical Company (The). - c.
 Kingspan Insulation Limited. - d.
 Owens Corning - 2.
 Fire Propagation Characteristics: Passes NFPA 285 testing as part of an approved assembly. - 3.
-Foil-Faced Rigid Insulation Board in locations indicated by wall types on the "G"-sheets of the Construction Drawings. - C. Reference drawings for INSULATION SCHEDULE.
+Foil-Faced Rigid Insulation Board in locations indicated by wall types on the "G"sheets of the Construction Drawings. - 4.
+Insulation roofing Crickets.
+See drawings for locations. - C. Reference drawings for R-Values.